A Quarterly Journal of Ornithology

 The American Ornithologists' Union has teamed up with the Cooper Ornithological Society to redefine their journals and create the Central Ornithology Publication Office (COPO).
-In 2014, our journal, covering the basic biology of birds, will be joined by its companion publication, The Condor: Ornithological Applications, presenting conservation and applied topics related to birds.
+In 2014, our journal, covering the basic biology of birds, was joined by its companion publication, The Condor: Ornithological Applications, presenting conservation and applied topics related to birds.
 You can read more about the transition of The Auk and The Condor to the joint publication model in the August 2013 issue of Ornithological Newsletter.

 Submissions and Instructions for Authors: